rabtennamgyal/TOP-Project-Battleship/README.md

 🤷‍♂️ last hovering effect of carrier still lingers.
 🤷‍♂️ Need to work on the function aiShipPlacement() !important 🤷‍♂️ AI takes some time to produce a legal number
+🤷‍♂️ make sure that the player is not able to click an already pressed div